5 comments

 Good Hunting To All!

-5 Responses to “Air Miles at Safeway Canada vs The Real Canadian Superstore (West)”
+5 responses to “Air Miles at Safeway Canada vs The Real Canadian Superstore (West)”

-1. STAN PUCHNAIK
+4. STAN PUCHNAIK says:

 ad in wpg free press said i could enroll & receive 100 air miles-please activate-my air miles # is 8011 169 1706 my safeway # is 470 0020 1654—-thanks –stan puchniak